 2. “SUNDAY SEED.”
 Every Sunday, we will post a new prompt.
 You may post your poems at any time throughout the week(s) ahead.
 We hope that you try to keep to the prompt.
 It makes it easier to categorize the subject matter.
 But we are about the process here.
 So as long as you’re writing, we’re all better for it!

 3. HOW TO POST.
 Poems may be posted in the COMMENTS section for each prompt.
 You may also post to your personal blog and leave a link to your poem in your COMMENT.
-Better yet, write your comment and include the link to your site at the end (in case you include photographs or other modalities to enhance your words).
+Better yet, write your poem in the comments AND include the link to your site at the end (in case you include photographs or other modalities to enhance your words).
 We’d like to see what you’ve got brewing.

 5. “WILD CARD.”
 We will have the occasional “WILD CARD” prompt to allow you to let your muse loose.

-7. POET INTERVIEWS.
+6. POET INTERVIEWS.
 Also in the past, we had featured one of our Poetic Bloomings members, or other special guest in an impromptu interview.
-This includes samples of their work, advice, photo, etc. We will update past interviews and celebrate new contributors to PB.
+This includes samples of their work, advice, photo, etc. We will occasionally update past interviews and celebrate new contributors to PB.